A Short Vision

-A Short Vision is a British animated film by Joan and Peter Foldes released in 1956.
+A Short Vision is a British adult animated short film by Joan and Peter Foldes released in 1956.
 The film, inspired by one of Peter's poems, depicts the destruction of the world, including mankind.
-The film's music was composed by Matyas Seiber, who composed music for Animal Farm two years earlier.
+The film's music was composed by Mátyás Seiber, who composed music for Animal Farm two years earlier.

 A Short Vision gained notoriety when it was shown on The Ed Sullivan Show on 27 May 1956.
 This, however, made it controversial.
 Due to popular demand, it was shown again on 10 June.

 Origins

 A Short Vision was inspired by a poem composed by Peter Foldes while on a boat from Australia in October 1954.
 Peter was creative artist for the film, while his wife Joan was responsible for the animation stand, the lighting and some of the animation.
 The film was produced in the Foldes' kitchen. and was funded by the British Film Institute's Experimental Film Fund.
 The scheme also funded an earlier Foldes' animation entitled Animated Genesis about a society which is under threat from a tyrant.